-Table 5.1.1 Recommendations for installation of pyranometers
+Table 5.1.1 Recommendations for installation of pyranometers.

 Location the situation that shadows are cast on the instruments is usually not desirable.
 The horizon should be as free from obstacles as possible.
 Ideally there should be no objects between the course of the sun and the instrument.
 Mechanical mounting / thermal insulation preferably use connection by bolts to the bottom plate of the instrument.
 A pyranometer is sensitive to thermal shocks.
 Do not mount the instrument with the body in direct thermal contact to the mounting plate (so always use the levelling feet also if the mounting is not horizontal), do not mount the instrument on objects that become very hot (black coated metal plates).
-Instrument mounting with 2 bolts 2 x M5 bolt at 65×10^{-3} m centre to centre distance on north-south axis, connection from below under the bottom plate of the instrument.
-Instrument mounting with one bolt 1 x M6 bolt at the centre of the instrument, connection from below under the bottom plate of the instrument.
+Instrument mounting with 2 bolts 2 x M5 bolt at 65 x 10^{-3} m centre to centre distance on north-south axis, connection from below under the bottom plate of the instrument. maximum insertion depth 7.5 x 10^{-3} m.
+Instrument mounting with one bolt 1 x M6 bolt at the centre of the instrument, connection from below under the bottom plate of the instrument. maximum insertion depth 6 x 10^{-3} m.
 Performing a representative measurement the pyranometer measures the solar radiation in the plane of the sensor.
 This may require installation in a tilted or inverted position.
 The black sensor surface (sensor bottom plate) should be mounted parallel to the plane of interest.
 In case a pyranometer is not mounted horizontally or in case the horizon is obstructed, the representativeness of the location becomes an important element of the measurement.
 See the chapter on uncertainty evaluation.
 Levelling in case of horizontal mounting only use the bubble level and levelling feet.
 For inspection of the bubble level the sun screen must be removed.
 Instrument orientation by convention with the cable exit pointing to the nearest pole (so the cable exit should point north in the northern hemisphere, south in the southern hemisphere).
-Installation height in case of inverted installation, WMO recommends a distance of 1.5 m between soil surface and sensor (reducing the effect of shadows and in order to obtain good spatial averaging).
+Installation height in case of inverted installation, WMO recommends an installation height above the surface between 1 and 2 m, reducing the effect of shadows and in order to obtain good spatial averaging (see also: Guide to Instruments and Methods of Observation: Volume I: Measurement of Meteorological Variables ; WMO No.8; 2018 edition; Section 7.3.3.4; p.266)